 CVE-2026-5329 Overview

-CVE-2026-5329 is an improper input validation vulnerability affecting Rapid7 Velociraptor versions prior to 0.76.2.
-The vulnerability exists in the client monitoring message handler on the Velociraptor server, primarily impacting Linux deployments.
-An authenticated remote attacker can exploit this flaw to write to arbitrary internal server queues by sending a crafted monitoring message containing a malicious queue name.
-This insufficient validation of client-supplied queue names enables a rogue client to write arbitrary messages to privileged internal queues, potentially leading to remote code execution on the Velociraptor server.
+CVE-2026-5329 is an improper input validation vulnerability [CWE-20] in Rapid7 Velociraptor versions prior to 0.76.2.
+The flaw resides in the client monitoring message handler on the Velociraptor server, primarily affecting Linux deployments.
+An authenticated remote attacker can write to arbitrary internal server queues by submitting a crafted monitoring message containing a malicious queue name.
+The server handler fails to validate the queue name supplied by the client, allowing a rogue client to inject messages into privileged internal queues.
+Exploitation may lead to remote code execution on the Velociraptor server.
+Rapid7 Hosted Velociraptor instances are not affected.

 Critical Impact